Everything you need to know about Thermal Developmental Plasticity in reptiles!

 May 30, 2018

 The environment influences organisms in a myriad of diverse ways.
 One of the most pervasive ways that this occurs is through effects on an organism’s development during the early stages of life.
-Evidence for such “developmental plasticity” comes from a myriad of organisms, from plants to humans, from ants to elephants, and emerges across a myriad of traits, from cognition to birth date, from sex to sprint speed.
+Evidence for such “developmental plasticity” comes from a range of organisms, from plants to humans, from ants to elephants, and emerges across a myriad of traits, from cognition to birth date, from sex to sprint speed.
 Through these effects developmental plasticity has been shown to fundamentally mediate key evolutionary and ecological processes.

 Reptiles have been particularly well studied in this context.
 Perhaps unsurprisingly, the aspect of the developmental environment that has been focused on the most is temperature (termed ‘thermal developmental plasticity’).
 Indeed, there is a large and growing body of work that has tested the effects of the thermal environment during development on a range of traits across all the major reptile groups.
 To celebrate this body of work an upcoming issue of the Journal of Experimental Zoology, Part A, will be dedicated to this topic.
 This issue, edited by Dan Warner, Wei-Gu Du and Arthur Georges, aims to provide a comprehensive overview of all aspects of thermal developmental plasticity in reptiles with the aim of both synthesising the literature, focusing on the major current themes, and providing a framework for moving the field forward.
 The BEER group was lucky enough to be asked to contribute several papers to this theme issue.
 Each paper tackles a different component of this overall research space and, we hope, provides an impetus for research in the future.